PeerHerholz/BIDSonym/README.rst

 		    --participant_label 01

-After doing this for all subjects (potentially in parallel), the group level analysis can be run:
+Run it in group level mode (for all participants):

 .. code-block::